Library: Policy

 (1) The CW specialist:

-(A) using age-specific Forms 04TA001E through 04TA011E, Child Behavioral Health Screener and Form 04TA013E, Child Behavioral Health Screener Self-Report, administers the initial CBHS for a child, birth through 17 years of age, to the:
+(A) using age-specific Forms 04TA001E through 04TA011E, Child Behavioral Health Screener and Form 04TA013E, Child Behavioral Health Screener Self-Report, may administer the initial CBHS for a child, birth through 17 years of age, to the:

 (i) person responsible for the child (PRFC) who remains in his or her own home or is placed in trial reunification for 30-calendar days or longer;